Have any questions?

 A Garden of Eden is a place of longing - a place where people live in harmony with nature, cautiously using existing resources and living peacefully.
 It is an utopia, a garden full of lush plants, sweet fruits and exotic animals that provide food in abundance.
 Such a paradise nourishes our elemental desire for harmonious coexistence in the community while at the same time embodying the principle of exclusion.
 The notion contains a longing for something that is ever valid as well as the experience of transience and fragility of life.

 The idea of the garden in Eden is thousands of years old and finds expression in various forms of human culture in ever new variants.
-Even textiles were and are still important carriers of this complex topic.
-As an inspiration, the motto of the Garden of Eden offers material for interesting lectures, exhibitions and discussions.
+Even textiles were and still are important carriers of this complex topic.
+As an inspiration, the garden of Eden theme offered material for interesting lectures, exhibitions and discussions.